Matas Buzelis: National team career

-On July 21, 2022, Buzelis committed to the Lithuania men's national basketball team for international competitions.
-Later that year the Lithuanian Basketball Federation registered Buzelis in FIBA system as a member of the Lithuanian national team.
+On July 21, 2022, Buzelis committed to the Lithuania men's national basketball team for international competition.
+Later that year, the Lithuanian Basketball Federation registered Buzelis in the FIBA system as a member of the Lithuanian national team.
+On July 2, 2026, Buzelis debuted in an official game with the Lithuania men's national basketball team during the 2027 FIBA Basketball World Cup qualification and helped it to reach a 105–85 victory versus the Great Britain men's national basketball team.